metamath/lamp-guide/docs/index.md

 the first example, please re-check if you typed in all the statements exactly as per the example.

+#### Setting the goal label for `2p2e4`

+Metamath-lamp assumes by default that the first step you add is the final goal.
+Thus, this step shows a bold **G** (meaning that this is the goal) and it's given the goal's default label `qed`.

 For our purposes, we're going to rename the label of our goal.
 Renaming the label of the goal (or any other step) is not required by metamath-lamp.
 You could instead just continue using the label metamath-lamp suggested.
-But renaming some of the steps (especially the goal) makes them easier to distinguish for you and eventually this name will appear in the final generated proof.
+But renaming some of the steps (especially the goal) makes them easier to distinguish for you.
-If you don't know what else to name the goal, we suggest using the name `qed` to reduce confusion.
+Also, the label of the goal
+will appear in the final generated proof, so it's best to at least rename the goal.

 In general, if you plan to eventually add this proof to the `set.mm` or `iset.mm`